-The Irish star’s fearless performance in 12 Years a Slave may have made him a red-hot favourite for an Oscar, but it’s just the latest in a career characterised by brave and memorable roles.
+The Irish star’s fearless performance in 12 Years a Slave may have made him a red-hot favorite for an Oscar, but it’s just the latest in a career characterized by brave and memorable roles.
 These roles – hunger-striker, sex addict or slave master – can be dark.
 But right now, Fassbender is supernova-bright.

 Don’t believe us?
 Just look at this: GQ magazine splashed the actor onto their November 2013 cover, and declared Fassbender to be “the leading man Hollywood has been waiting for”.

 Director of Prometheus, Ridley Scott is in no doubt of his A-list quality either.
 “There is no one like Michael out there right now,” he has said.
 “And there hasn't been, for me, since Marlon Brando.”

 Steve McQueen, meanwhile, who has directed Fassbender in Hunger, Shame and 12 Years a Slave told the New York Times: “Sometimes an actor can become a mirror and reflect the audience, allow them to identify and sympathize and relate to him… Michael is a true artist in acting.”

 High-grade acting, roguish good looks, and a sexy Irish accent… what’s not to love?

 Fassbender grew up in the town of Killarney, County Kerry, but it’s fair to say his surname was unusual among the O’Sheas and O’Sullivans of a typical Kerry classroom.

 In fact, he was born in Heidelberg in 1977 to a County Antrim lady called Adele, and a German father.